Gibbula tumida: Description

-The size of the shell varies between 4 mm and 10 mm.
+The shell size ranges from 4 to 10 mm.

-The small, narrowly umbilicate shell has an elevated conical shape.
-The color is whitish, variously strigate or maculated with brown, beneath white, unicolored or punctate with brown.
-The spire is elevated, somewhat turreted.
-The apex is acute.
-The sutures are impressed.
-The six whorls are convex, encircled by numerous, close fine striae.
+The small, narrowly umbilicate shell features an elevated conical shape.
+Its color is whitish, with varying patterns of brown striation or mottling on a white background, either uniformly or punctately.
+The spire is elevated and somewhat turreted, with an acute apex and impressed sutures.
+The six whorls are convex, encircled by numerous closely spaced fine striae.
 The periphery is obtusely angular.
-The base of the shell is slightly convex, and concentrically finely lirate.
-The sculpture is coarser than upon the upper surface.
-The large aperture is rounded-quadrate.
-The oblique columella is straightened and a little convex in the middle.
-The deep umbilicus is narrow, expanding and funnel-shaped at its opening.
+The base of the shell is slightly convex with fine concentric lirae.
+The sculpture on the base is coarser than on the upper surface.
+The large aperture is rounded and quadrate, with an oblique columella that is straightened and slightly convex in the middle.
+The deep umbilicus is narrow, expanding into a tunnel shape at its opening.

-This species is readily recognized by the form, the whorls being a little tumid just below the sutures, and the base of the aperture is usually a little emarginate.
+This species is easily identifiable by its form, with the whorls being slightly swollen just below the sutures, and the base of the aperture typically being slightly emarginate.